 FreshBooks is also the only platform on this list that accommodates customer payments through three different methods.
 Customers can use first-party payment processing (through FreshBooks directly), third-party payment processing (through a service like PayPal or Stripe), or a billing portal.

-Xero Invoice – Best for Customer Support
+3. Xero Invoice – Best for Growing Businesses

-Looking at Xero’s best points, they offer users the ability to add tracked hours to their invoices, which can be a hugely helpful tool for any businesses that charge by the hour.
+Xero also gives users the ability to add tracked hours to their invoices, which can be a hugely helpful tool for any businesses that charge by the hour.
 And when it comes time for payment, customers can pay by either bank transfer or card.

 It’s also worth noting that Xero is just one product, so if you invest in this for invoice purposes, you’ll be able to use its other features, like accounting.
 In fact, we consider Xero to be one of the best accounting software choices for a small business.

-For weaknesses, there’s not much to consider with Xero.
-If you’re more creatively inclined, Xero might not be for you, since it doesn’t allow you to change invoice colours, and there’s only one template.
+However, for all of the platform’s strengths, if you’re more creatively inclined, Xero might not be for you, since it doesn’t allow you to change invoice colours, and there’s only one template.
 And, on the lowest tier, the invoice limit is very strict at only 20 invoices a month.

 While it offers unlimited clients, users, and estimates, the Xero Early tier only allows for 20 invoices per month, which might serve a smaller business but isn’t really enough for any business looking to grow.
 However, there are no limits on the Growing tier ($43/month), so it’s a great choice for businesses on the rise.